 AU 2030 has had impact on the intellectual life of the institution, as evident in faculty hiring, the establishment of centers, development of degree programs, faculty collaborations, and events (symposia, research colloquia, etc.).

-Because a dynamic university needs constantly to evolve, the AU 2030 submission page at www.american.edu/au2030 (log-in required) remains open for further postings by the faculty.
+Because a dynamic university needs constantly to evolve, the AU 2030 submission page (AU log-in required) is open for further postings by the faculty.